PataphysicalSociety/soupault.app/site/reference-manual.md

 * `index_item_template` — a <term>jingoo</term> template for an individual item, applied to each index data entry.
 * `index_template` — a jingoo template for the entire index (get a list of entries and iterate through it yourself).
-* `index_processor` — path to an external script that receives index data (in JSON) through stdin and writes HTML to stdout.
+* `index_processor` — path to an external script that receives index data (in JSON) from stdin and writes HTML to stdout.
 * `file` or `lua_source` — path to a Lua index processor, or inline Lua code, respectively.

 #### Index item template